Policy and Basic Approach

 Basic position on climate change

 1.Responding to climate change is a top priority.
-We will strive to achieve carbon neutrality by 2050 through aggressive GHG emissions reductions.
+We will actively pursue reductions in GHG emissions and aim to achieve carbon neutrality by 2050.

-2.We support the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) and disclose information in line with them.
+2.We support the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) and will disclose information in line with those recommendation.

 Structure & System